 What should you do if you are concerned about a member of staff in school?

 You should report any concerns to the heads of School.
-If the concern is in relation to the Head/s of school, then you must report your concerns to the Safeguarding Lead (Jane Traore) or Chair of Governors (Martin Harding).
+If the concern is in relation to the Head/s of school, then you must report your concerns to the Safeguarding Lead (Jane Traore) or Chair of Governors (Linda Guest).
 A written record of your concerns will be made and you will be informed of any actions as a result.